phantamanta44/ae2-fluid-crafting/README.md

 From the GUI, a specific quantity of fluid can be specified and transferred between the internal tank and the item.
 As with the ingredient buffer, excess fluid can be voided with a button in the GUI.

+It's worth noting that the need for this device is largely superseded by the JEI integration module.

 ### Fluid Packets

 This mod being experimental, it is possible that fluid insertion might sometimes fail, leaving you with a weird item called a "fluid packet".